 Spring and summer aren't the only seasons when fleas and ticks are active.
 The warmth of a heated home can serve as a breeding ground for fleas and some types of ticks.
 Fleas and ticks can also stay warm on wild animals outside in your yard so the problem of fleas and ticks should be a year round concern.

 So it's vital to use products year-round – even if your pet never leaves the house.
 Pet parents can actually be carriers by unwittingly bringing pests in on their clothing or shoes.
 Once inside, fleas and ticks enjoy the warmth and begin looking for a new host to feed on, like your dog or cat, or even you!

 Your veterinarian can recommend the best year-round protection against fleas and ticks.
 Ask for safe and effective treatments such as:

 See the range of products to combat fleas and ticks on your pet and in your home

-*Bravecto kills fleas, prevents flea infestations, and kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks.
-Bravecto also kills lone star ticks for 8 weeks.
+* Bravecto kills fleas and prevents flea infestations for 12 weeks.
+Bravecto Chew and Bravecto Topical Solution for Dogs kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks and also kills lone star ticks for 8 weeks.
+Bravecto Topical Solution for Cats kills ticks (black-legged tick) for 12 weeks and American dog ticks for 8 weeks.